 Unsolicited Proposals Process

-An unsolicited proposal is an approach, outside of a formal approach to the market by the Adelaide PHN and on the instigation of the applicant, seeking funding from the Adelaide PHN to provide health services or for a project that meets the health needs of the Adelaide metropolitan community.
+An unsolicited proposal is an approach, outside of a formal approach to the market by Adelaide PHN and on the instigation of the applicant, seeking funding from Adelaide PHN to provide health services or for a project that meets the health needs of the Adelaide metropolitan community.

-Before submitting an applications, applicants should reflect on the key objectives, priorities and headline performance indicators of the PHNs listed on the needs assessment page.
-When submitting a proposal applicants must clearly identify the need for the proposal and describe how it aligns with the Adelaide PHN’s needs assessment, strategic plan, and/or the Australian Government Department of Health’s PHN Grant Program Guidelines and the PHN Performance Framework.
+Before submitting an application, applicants should reflect on the key objectives, priorities and headline performance indicators of the PHNs listed on the needs assessment page.
+When submitting a proposal applicants must clearly identify the need for the proposal and describe how it aligns with Adelaide PHN’s needs assessment, strategic plan, and/or the Australian Government Department of Health’s PHN Grant Program Guidelines and the PHN Performance Framework.

-Interested individuals and organisations can submit an unsolicited proposal for funding to the Adelaide PHN at any time throughout the year.
+Interested individuals and organisations can submit an unsolicited proposal for funding to Adelaide PHN at any time throughout the year.

 Applications must be completed using the online application form available here.
 Applicants may attach supporting documentation however the attachments must be referred to in the submitted online application form.
-Applicants please note that the Adelaide PHN may not necessarily review these as part of the assessment.
+Applicants please note that Adelaide PHN may not necessarily review these as part of the assessment.

 Received applications will be held by Adelaide PHN and assessed as a group during a formal review and assessment period.
 The timing of the review and assessment period depends on many factors including: availability of funding in a given financial year; other commissioning priorities; and capacity.